Who Is This Guy?

 Acting credits include Cal in Held Momentarily, Melchior in Spring Awakening (Virginia Rep, RTCC Nomination), "What Would You Do?"
 (ABC, featured on upworthy.com), "Phowned" (Spike TV), "Life on the Line" (Oxygen, starring Ally Sheedy), and the lead in the Ben Folds Five music video, "Sky High."

 Oliver is a graduate of the Fiorello H. LaGuardia High School for the Performing Arts, where he was awarded the Franklin Keller award in recognition of talent.
-He studied improvisational comedy at the Upright Citizens Brigade Theater and graduated from the Macaulay Honors Program at Hunter College in 2015.
+He studied improvisational theater at the Upright Citizens Brigade Theater and graduated from the Macaulay Honors Program at Hunter College in 2015.

 When he was a little boy, Oliver sang in the NYC Opera Children's Chorus and at his parents' dinner parties.
 His signature act was an uncanny embodiment of Gwen Verdon singing "Whatever Lola Wants" from Damn Yankees.

 Oliver runs on thai food and is happiest when touching a piano.
 He is a member of ASCAP, MTF, and the Bond St. Dojo, where he haphazardly practices Aikido.